 Training placements at secondary schools and at Swinburne the previous year had left him in no doubt that he preferred teaching ‘people who wanted to be there’ to reluctant schoolchildren.
 But having successfully scored the Swinburne job, he was uncertain about how he’d be received.
 ‘In that first year there were a lot of part-timers, mature-age students,’ he says.
 ‘Some of them worked for the tax office.
 I did wonder how I was going to go with them.
 Lew told me I’d be fine.’

 Mr Jenkins was more right than he could have known.
-More than 50 years later, Bruce counts some of those early students, and many more who came later, as lifelong friends; they include Swinburne’s current Chancellor, Graham Goldsmith.
+More than 50 years later, Bruce counts some of those early students, and many more who came later, as lifelong friends; they include Swinburne’s former Chancellor, Graham Goldsmith.
 As for knowledge?
 Few people of any age, anywhere, know more about Swinburne than Bruce McDonald.

 From teaching to philanthropy